Florida State University Athletics

 SUMMER 2025

-Advanced to the first round of match play at the 96th Florida Women's Amateur at the Indian Creek Country Club in Indian Creek Village (June 12-15)...in a tie for 18th place with a 2 over par score of 74 after the first round of play...her first round score included three birdies...finished in a tie for 24th place in stroke play with scores of 74-75 for a 36 hole total of 149...fell 4&3 to Madison Moman in the match play round of 32 on June 13...carded a 1 under par 71 in qualifying for the U.S. Girl's Junior Championship at the Heritage Oaks Golf and Country Club in Plantation, Fla...in a tie for 10th place with a first round score of 1 over par 73 at the FSGA Women's Amateur Stroke Play championship...in a tie for 26th place with scores of 73-76 and a two-round total of 149 at the FSGA Women’s Amateur Stoke Play Championship...finished in a tie for 10th place at the FSGA Women’s Amateur Stoke Play Championship...carded a final round score of 66 and finished with scores of 73-76-66 for a 54-hole total of 1 under par 215...played in the Florida Women’s Open at the PGA National Resort & Spa in Palm Beach Gardens (August 1-3)…carded scores of 84-80 in her two rounds played...
+Advanced to the first round of match play at the 96th Florida Women’s Amateur at Indian Creek Country Club in Indian Creek Village (June 12-15)…tied for 18th with a 2-over-par 74 after the first round, including three birdies…finished tied for 24th in stroke play with scores of 74-75 for a 36-hole total of 149…fell 4&3 to Madison Moman in the Round of 32 match play on June 13…carded 1-under-par 71 in qualifying for the U.S. Girls’ Junior Championship at Heritage Oaks Golf and Country Club in Plantation, Fla…tied for 10th with a 1-over-par 73 in the first round of the FSGA Women’s Amateur Stroke Play Championship…finished tied for 26th with scores of 73-76 (149 total)…tied for 10th overall with scores of 73-76-66 for a 54-hole total of 1-under-par 215…played in the Florida Women’s Open at PGA National Resort & Spa (Aug.
+1-3)…carded 84-80 in her two rounds…

 SPRING 2025 (SEASON AVERAGE: 76.36 / SEASON LOW: 71)

-Graduated from Florida Virtual School 2024…graduated high school in three years.
+Graduated from Florida Virtual School in 2024…completed high school in three years…

 PERSONAL